 All the College's academic programs are registered (i.e., approved) by the New York State Education Department.
-Excelsior College Examinations are recognized by the American Council on Education (ACE), Center for Adult Learning and Educational Credentials, for the award of college-level credit.
-Excelsior College Examinations in nursing are the only nursing exams approved by ACE.
+The American Council on Education's College Credit Recommendation Service (ACE CREDIT) has evaluated and recommended college credit for Excelsior College Examinations.
+Excelsior College Examinations in nursing are the only nursing exams that have been evaluated and recommended for college credit by The American Council on Education's College Credit Recommendation Service (ACE CREDIT).